iasawseen/human_forecaster/README.md

 ![Example0](images/example0.gif)
 ![Example1](images/example1.gif)

-Every n seconds future trajectories are predicted and drawn on current frame.
+Every n seconds future trajectories for head or neck are predicted and drawn on current frame.

 To reproduce these results go to next sections.